-Patents can be granted for technical solutions that concern a product or a method, including the use of a product or a method for a certain purpose.
+Patents can be granted for technical solutions that concern a product or a method.
 There are three conditions for the patentability of an invention:

 - novelty;

-- · inventive value: and
+- · inventive step (non-obviousness); and

-- · industrial usefulness.
+- · industrial applicability (utility).

-Patents are registered by the Intellectual Property Agency of Armenia.
-The Agency website has guidance on the procedure and samples of the necessary forms.
+Patents are registered by the Intellectual Property Office of Armenia.
+The Office's website has guidance on the procedure and samples of the necessary forms.

-If the object of the protection is a product, the right-holder has an exclusive right to prohibit any third party from manufacturing the product, using it, introducing it to the market or offering it for sale, or importing or obtaining the product for any of those purposes.
+If the object of the protection is a product, the right-holder has an exclusive right to prohibit any third party from manufacturing the product, using it, introducing it to the market, offering it for sale, or importing or obtaining the product for any of those purposes.
 Similar prohibitions can be imposed if the object is a method.
 The infringement of a patent can result in civil and criminal liability.